How to Make Green Tea Taste Better: Simple Tips That Actually Work

 Recommended steeping time:

-• Up to 3 minutes for stronger flavor
+• Up to 3 minutes for stronger flavour

 If you steep green tea too long, it becomes bitter and astringent.
-Whole-leaf teas release flavor gradually, giving you better control over taste.
+Whole-leaf teas release flavour gradually, giving you better control over the final taste.

-Leaflins Tea blends are designed to deliver balanced flavor even with shorter steep times.
+Leaflins Tea blends are designed to deliver balanced flavour even with shorter steep times.

 3. Choose High-Quality Green Tea (This Matters More Than You Think)